 Nonhuman primates, such as apes and chimpanzees, are highly intelligent animals with complex psychological and physical needs.
 It is not possible to humanely or safely maintain nonhuman primates as “pets.”
 Yet many nonhuman primates are kept in cages in basements and backyards across the United States due to inadequate laws.
 Though some states have regulated the private possession of nonhuman primates, this patchwork of inconsistent laws is insufficient to ensure both nonhuman primates’ well-being and human safety.

-The Captive Primate Safety Act, sponsored by Representative Earl Blumenauer (D-OR), Representative Brian Fitzpatrick (R-PA) and Senator Richard Blumenthal (D-CT), cracks down on the private possession of these animals by prohibiting private ownership and interstate or foreign commerce of nonhuman primates for the cruel “pet” trade.
-Read the bill language here: S. 1588.
+The Captive Primate Safety Act (S. 1588/H.R.
+3135), sponsored by Representative Earl Blumenauer (D-OR), Representative Brian Fitzpatrick (R-PA) and Senator Richard Blumenthal (D-CT), cracks down on the private possession of these animals by prohibiting private ownership and interstate or foreign commerce of nonhuman primates for the cruel “pet” trade.

 Keeping nonhuman primates as “pets” also poses a serious safety risk for both the animals and nearby humans.
 These animals are unpredictable and can be aggressive – they cannot be “tamed.”
 Over the last three decades, at least 300 people have been injured by nonhuman primates held in private homes and facilities.
 In one well-publicized incident, a Connecticut woman suffered severe facial injuries after she was attacked by a 200-pound chimpanzee, Travis, kept in her friend’s home.
 Travis was subsequently shot and killed by a police officer responding to the scene.
 Senator Blumenthal was inspired, in part, by her story to sponsor the Captive Primate Safety Act.